 In the age of the Renaissance, Tuscany was the center of the Western World.
 Its towns and cities grew insanely wealthy from a dense network of trade routes that spanned the Mediterranean and continental Europe.
 Florence, Sienna and Pisa are home of some of the most iconic architectural and artistic marvels of Italy.
 However, many more incredible are hidden away in smaller towns scattered across the region.

 Today only 15 remain.
-In 1348 the Plague devastated the city.
-It faded in obscurity, until it was rediscovered as tourist attraction in 19th century.
-Historic center of San Gimignano is protected as a UNESCO World Heritage Site.
+In 1348 the Plague devastated the city and it faded in obscurity, until it was rediscovered as tourist attraction in 19th century.
+The historic center of San Gimignano is protected as a UNESCO World Heritage Site.

 A similar Tuscan tower, the Torre Guinigi Tower can be seen in the small town of Lucca, only 77.4 km away via the SS439 and SP11.